 Susan James returned in 2011 with high praise for her latest CD “Highways, Ghosts, Hearts and Home”, which reached the top 15 in the JamBand Charts.
-She is presently working on her upcoming 2013 release, another full length CD to be ready in January 2013.
+Her critically acclaimed 2013 release, “Driving Toward The Sun” placed her firmly back in the spotlight.

-For her upcoming 2013 album, James has teamed up with producer Ryan Ulyate, who has worked in the past with Tom Petty, Jeff Lynne and George Harrison.
+For “Driving Toward The Sun”, James teamed up with producer Ryan Ulyate, who had worked in the past with Tom Petty, Jeff Lynne and George Harrison.
 Ulyate is just one of the many talented people who James attracts to her projects.
-The new recordings include legendary L.A. drummer Don Heffington (Lone Justice) and guitarist Neal Casal (Chris Robinson Band, Ryan Adams & The Cardinals).
+The recordings include legendary L.A. drummer Don Heffington (Lone Justice) and guitarist Neal Casal (Chris Robinson Band, Ryan Adams & The Cardinals) among other talented fellow musicians.

 “…a singer/songwriter can make his or her rep on two things: excellent songwriting and an eye for small musical details.
 Fortunately for Susan James her fourth LP Highways, Ghosts, Hearts & Home has both…Even when James isn’t messing with the formula, she’s still a step above her contemporaries.”–Blurt Online.

-It is James, however, who stands as the guiding force behind her music and albums, creating what she calls “California Hybrid” music – melodic psychedelic country folk rock.
-The Southern California native was greatly influenced by all the great L.A. bands like the Beach Boys and the Byrds, but she also had family in Central California and the Bay Area so she was exposed to those regions’ music too.
+It is James, however, who stands as the guiding force behind her music and albums, creating what she calls “California Hybrid” music – melodic psychedelic folk rock, often with a hint of country.
+The Southern California native was greatly influenced by many of the classic L.A. bands such as the Beach Boys and on through the Byrds.
+Having family in Central California and the Bay Area she was also exposed to the various regions’ musical heritage as well.
+She studied and earned a degree in ethnomusicology at UCLA which gave her an impressive breadth of musical knowledge.

 The idea of becoming a musician dawned on James at the age of eight when two high school students came to her classroom and performed songs like “Love Potion #9” and “They Call The Wind Mariah.”
 This experience, says James, “was like a veil lifted from my eyes and at that very moment I knew what I wanted to do.”
 She later majored in Ethnomusicology at UCLA.
 Her studies helped to expose her to different styles of music, which she has incorporated into her own music from time to time.
 James, however, feels that it is important to write from her own perspective and the melting pot of cultures that she lives around today in Southern California.

-After college, James embarked on a music career.
-While enjoying some success around California, her big break came in an unusual way.
-Following one of her regular gigs at the Palo Alto club St. Michael’s Alley, James was asked how much money she would need to record an album.
+After her school days, and while enjoying some success around California, her big break came in an unusual way.
+Following one of her regular gigs at a Palo Alto coffeehouse St. Michael’s Alley, James was asked how much money she would need to record an album.
 She guessed $10,000.
 “I had no idea at the time because I’d never been in the studio before,” James admits.
 A week later, a fan shyly handed her a brown paper bag filled with $9,999.
 The man, who introduced himself as Burrell Smith (the early Apple computer whiz), explained that his accountant said that $10,000 would adversely affect his taxes.
 She used that money to finance her first album, Life Between Two Worlds.

 She has since released three other indie full-length albums- “Shocking Pink Banana Seat”, “Fantastic Voyage” (a double CD set of songs and instrumentals), and 2011′s “Highways, Ghosts, Hearts & Home”.